 An interesting person came into the practice, her name is Sarah*.
 Sarah* is a 37 year old with two very young daughters.
-One day she lent over to pick up her two year old daughter and noticed that she started to feel dizzy and light headed.
-From this point onwards she began to find it increasingly difficult to bend over and pick things up without feeling dizzy or light headed.
+One day she lent over to pick up her two year old daughter and noticed that she started to feel dizzy and light-headed.
+From this point onwards she began to find it increasingly difficult to bend over and pick things up without feeling dizzy or lightheaded.

 Sarah* decided to get help and see a Physio.
-On examination the Physio noticed blurred vision combined with uncontrolled/shakey (nystagymus) eye movements and after careful assessment through the use of special tests (Dix Halpike), it was found that Sarah* was experiencing Benign Paroxysmal Positional Vertigo, this is a false sense of spinning.
-The Physio educated Sarah* that benign meant that her condition was non-life threatening, and paroxysmal means that it comes on suddenly often in short durations and is triggered by certain positions of the head.
+On examination, the Physio noticed blurred vision combined with uncontrolled/shakey (nystagymus) eye movements and after careful assessment through the use of special tests (Dix Halpike), it was found that Sarah* was experiencing Benign Paroxysmal Positional Vertigo, this is a false sense of spinning.
+The Physio educated Sarah* that benign meant that her condition was non-life-threatening, and paroxysmal means that it comes on suddenly often in short durations, and is triggered by certain positions of the head.

-The Physio provided treatment which involved specific head movements such as Epley’s manoeuvre to shift particles in the ears.
+The Physio provided treatment that involved specific head movements such as Epley’s manoeuvre to shift particles in the ears.
 After a couple of Physio treatments Sarah* is now back to her regular activities and picking up her daughter is no longer an issue!